mixonic/rfcs/text/0000-module-unification-namespaces.md

 * Ember resolver section needs updating, still has `::` examples
 * Can codemods exist for ember-data injections, etc?
 Example of ember-data migration path
 * hype blog post
+* Add alternative section re: Retain `::` syntax.
+Add a map in JS that maps from npm scoped packages to local names.
+Customizable.
+Perhaps packages can define their own defaults.
+* Chris is concerned package doesn't scream "noun" strongly enough.
+Maybe add a glossary.
+Maybe a glossary in the "how we teach this"

 ## Summary